Hermanos de la Muerte

 Release Date: Sept 14, 2018

 Crush the Junta has the habit of going into the studio without any pre-written songs, so we get to watch them creating the album.
 But this is no jam band, noodling away.
-The result is a series of dark barebones post-punk/loud-rock songs, with maybe a little krautrock thrown in.
+The result is a series of dark barebones post-punk songs somewhere in the Shellac/Jesus Lizard spectrum, with maybe a little Audionom thrown in.
 Low, slightly dissonant patterns repeat and grow - but rather than building tension, they create an ambiance of bleak resignation setting in deeper and deeper.

 Repetition is key here.
 All three musicians use repetition, but each in their own way: the drummer, Dennis Mariano (who played guitar in Thunderbody) with his workmanlike precision, the bassist/keyboardist Chris Reeg with his meditative, intuitive assurance bordering on hypnotic trance, and the frontman, Joe Tunis, who is more like a modernist poet or someone in the grips of a frenzied echolalia or palilalia.
 I think of Sue Tompkins of Life Without Buildings fame, but where she seems self-possessed and even taunting, Tunis sounds addled, pained, desperate, haunting, repeating the same phrases over and over in different orders as if he himself is trying to make sense of them, trying to crack the code.
 Meanwhile a distorted wall of sound washes over his voice, making it smaller and smaller, engulfing it, until he is drowning in the song.